St Paul's and St George's Church

 St Paul's and St George's Church (known colloquially as "Ps and Gs") is an evangelical church of the Scottish Episcopal Church in central Edinburgh, Scotland.
 It is located on the corner of Broughton Street and York Place in the east end of Edinburgh's New Town, and is protected as a category A listed building.

 The building was erected as St Paul's Church, replacing a chapel in the Cowgate.
 It was designed by Archibald Elliot between 1816 and 1818, and was extended by Peddie and Kinnear in the 1890s.
 In 1932 the congregation merged with that of St George's Church, also located on York Place.
-The York Place tram stop is near to the church building.
 The east window is by Francis Eginton of Birmingham.

 In 2008 a £5.6 million building project to improve facilities in the church was completed.